ChainLynxRobotics/CLAW-ScoutingPWA/README.md

 ### *A Progressive Web App (PWA) built with React to scout FIRST robotics competition matches.*

 ---
-### ⚠️ Note: This application is only to be used by FRC Team 8248 ⚠️
+### ⚠️ Note: This application is only to be used by FRC Team 8248 and FRC Team 4180 ⚠️
 This may change in the future, but for now we ask that usage of this app is closed to other teams.